PCEA Safe Church Code of Conduct

 3. With regard to young people and children, appropriate conduct includes the following protocols:

-b.
-There shall always be at least two approved leaders at any activity (except for crèche where a sole female carer is acceptable).
-Preferably there should be male and female leaders for mixed groups with male leaders for boys groups and female leaders for girls groups.
-It is recognized that there may be occasions where there is a sole leader when breaking up into small groups; but in such cases, the small groups will not be out of eyesight or earshot of others.
+c.
+There shall be at least two approved leaders at any activity (except for crèche where a sole female carer is acceptable).
+On occasion a parent present as an observer may suffice as a second adult.
+Preferably there should be male and female leaders for mixed groups with male leaders for boys’ groups and female leaders for girls’ groups.
+It is recognised that there may be occasions where there is a sole leader when breaking up into small groups; but in such cases, the small groups will not be out of eyesight or earshot of others.

-i.
-The consumption of alcohol or illegal drugs on the church grounds or during a church activity is forbidden.
+exception of communion services where wine is ordinarily used.
 Any young person found under the influence of alcohol or illegal drugs is to be counselled and removed from the activity.
 Any such drugs found on the church grounds are to be witnessed (by a second person) and removed.
 Where appropriate, police should be informed.
-(A small amount of wine for sacramental purposes may be stored on the premises, in a secure location.)

-j.
+k.
 In any physical contact with young people or children, leaders will respect the feelings and privacy of those persons.
-Violence of any kind is forbidden.
+Physical violence of any kind is forbidden.

-a. inappropriate conversation, remarks and jokes of a sexual nature, coarse language, suggestive gestures and impure looks
+a. inappropriate conversation, remarks and jokes of a sexual nature, grooming behaviour, coarse language, suggestive gestures and impure looks

 b. pornographic literature or media of any kind (from books, magazines, newspapers, posters, videos, movies, DVDs, internet sites, photographs, etc)